SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 ```

 returns status code
-- 200 plus application/json containing response for the requested certificate
+- 200 plus application/json containing response for the requested certificate, by your provided "requestId"
    * if EPAO has the correct profile to assess the requested Standard and all required data has been provided and is valid, certificate details will be returned with a status of 'ready',
    * otherwise validation error(s) will be returned